Ircama/freetz-ble/ble-adv-telink/README.md

 The produced firmware is `src/out/ble-adv-telink.bin`.

-To burn the firmware with a PC, connect the device via USB and use either the *Telink_Tools.py* Python program, or the software [Ai-Thinker_TB_Tools_V1.5.0.exe](https://ai-thinker.oss-cn-shenzhen.aliyuncs.com/TB_Tool/Ai-Thinker_TB_Tools_V1.5.0.exe).
+To burn the firmware with a PC, connect the device via USB and use either the *Telink_Tools.py* Python program (Python2 and Python3, Windows and Linux), or the [Ai-Thinker_TB_Tools_V1.5.0.exe](https://ai-thinker.oss-cn-shenzhen.aliyuncs.com/TB_Tool/Ai-Thinker_TB_Tools_V1.5.0.exe) Window software.
 Check also the [related repository](https://github.com/Ai-Thinker-Open/TBXX_Flash_Tool/tree/1.x.x).
-The same software can be used to test the AT commands.

-- Select the appropriate COM port
-- press the button with "..." and select the firmware
-- press the right side button to the previously mentioned one "..."

-To enter an AT command, use the second tab.
-Select the port and bitrate, press the second button to connect the device, verify that the checkbox is selected.
+The *Telink_Tools.py* Python program requires `pip install pyserial`.

 Burning via Python program with Windows (in this example the Ai-Thinker device is connected via USB to the virtual COM8 serial port of a PC):